Fort Hill's Carter Hess shines in Big 33 Football Classic

 It wasn't due to a lack of effort from the Fordham University commit Hess, whose eight tackles led both teams.

-Maryland hasn't won since 2018, a 9-6 win, primarily because the top-end high school talent in the state often doesn't participate in the game.
+Maryland hasn't won since 2018, a 9-6 win, primarily because the top-end high school talent in the state often don't participate in the game.

 Hess talked glowingly of the experience and wishes more top players from the Old Line State would participate.